Skip links

 Some ISD’s in Texas have contracts with Amplify or buy some of Amplifys curriculum.
 This should not be confused with the TEA, who does not have any contracts with the Amplify nor is Amplify a vendor in any way to the TEA.
 Anyone suggesting differently should be summarily dismissed.

-The TEA’s Open Education Resource is a set of instructional material which includes student handbooks, teachers guides, and other supplemental resources, which, once adopted, will be free to use.
+Bluebonnet Learning is a set of instructional material which includes student handbooks, teachers guides, and other supplemental resources which are free to use.
 They are designed to be printed and used in a physical book medium.
 Any public school, private school, or homeschool can use the materials.
 There are no licensing fees or any other fees, only the cost to print them.

 Liberty University, who has it’s own OER, defines OER as: “Open Educational Resources (OER) are "teaching, learning, and research materials in any medium, digital or otherwise, that reside in the public domain or have been released under an open license that permits no-cost access, use, adaptation, and redistribution by others with no or limited restrictions" Open Textbooks are free or low-cost substitutes for a traditional textbook.”